jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/pay.md

   @param _preferClaimedTokens A flag indicating whether the request prefers to issue tokens unstaked rather than staked.
   @param _memo A memo to pass along to the emitted event, and passed along the the funding cycle's data source and delegate.
   @param _delegateMetadata Bytes to send along to the delegate, if one is provided.

-  @return The id of the funding cycle that the payment was made during.
 */
 function pay(
   uint256 _projectId,